Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - Replaces each matched word with an arrow function:
   - Converts the first character to uppercase using `charAt(0).toUpperCase()`.
   - Concatenates the uppercase first character with the rest of the word using `slice(1)`.

+### Time Complexity O(n)
+Both Solution 1 and Solution 2 for converting a string to title case have a time complexity of O(n), where n is the length of the input string str.
+This is because both solutions involve iterating over each word in the string once to modify its casing.

 </p>
 </details>